 Five Holiday Mini Patterns to Stitch

-Want to do some holiday stitching, but you're running out of time?
+Do you want to do some holiday stitching, but you're running out of time?
 These miniature patterns are perfect for last-minute embroidery!
-In fact, you'll be able to embroider a gingerbread cookie, snowman or one of the other designs while you watch your favorite Christmas movie.
+You'll be able to embroider a gingerbread cookie, snowman, or one of the other designs while you watch your favorite Christmas movie.

-If you have a child that enjoys embroidery, they're sure to love these patterns too.
-To make it easier for them to stitch, enlarge the designs slightly so they don't have to worry about tiny details as much.
+If you have a child who enjoys embroidery, he or she is sure to love these patterns too.
+To make it easier for him or her to stitch, enlarge the designs slightly so it doesn't matter too much about tiny details.

 Now, pour yourself a mug of hot chocolate and get ready to stitch!Continue to 2 of 2 below.